taehyun1-ab/interpretable-ad-clinical-prediction/README.md

 - early stopping
 - model selection

+Categorical mappings were derived only from the training subset.
+Continuous variables were standardized using training-derived statistics and then applied to validation and test sets.

-Task-specific train, validation, and test sample counts are provided in the Supplementary Material.
+Task-specific train, validation, and test sample counts are reported in the Supplementary Material.

 ## License

 This repository is released under the MIT License.
+See the `LICENSE` file for details.

 This license applies only to the source code and does not apply to the ADNI or AIBL datasets.